Panel urges legal action in damning Olympus report

 "In the worst possible sense, the situation was that of the tribal culture of the Japanese salaryman," it added, referring to a culture of absolute corporate loyalty.

-The panel put the blame squarely on the executive management and also criticized external auditors who signed off on the books of the once venerable company.
+The panel also criticised the external auditors who signed off on the books of the once venerable company.

-Olympus has lost about half its market value since it fired British CEO Michael Woodford on October 14 for querying shady deals.
-Woodford promptly blew the whistle publicly to shed light on murky accounting and expensive and questionable acquisitions.
+Olympus has lost about half its market value since Woodford, an Englishman, was sacked in mid-October and went public with his concerns over murky accounting and some expensive and questionable acquisitions.

-Woodford, who is seeking shareholder and would-be investor support to oust the board and return to his job, said he was pleasantly surprised at how "explicitly condemning of the existing board" the panel was.

-The report might force the board to hold an extraordinary meeting which could dismiss the remaining top management and reinstate him, Woodford said.

-Speculation of "yakuza" gangster involvement quickly surfaced as criminal outfits have a history of extorting cash from Japanese companies by threatening to expose their secrets.
-Woodford fled Japan after he was fired, fearing for his safety.
+Speculation of "yakuza" gangster involvement had quickly surfaced as criminal outfits have a history of trying to extort money from Japanese companies by threatening to expose their secrets, and because Woodford had fled Japan, saying he feared for his safety.

 Doubts persist over whether the panel, headed by a former Supreme Court judge, had the expertise or authority to dig into gangster involvement.